goooral/data_visualization_with_python/The PowerPoint Problem Common Issues.md

-# The PowerPoint Problem: Common Issues
+# The PowerPoint problem: common issues

 ## Limited data integration
 PowerPoint does not support live data connections.
 Charts and tables rely on static Excel data.
 Any data updates require manual intervention, increasing the risk of outdated or incorrect information in reports.